Category: Philanthropy

 Filed Under: Letter from President & CEO,Philanthropy - Posted @ 10:40am

-One of the earliest GTCF annual reports, in 1983, put forth an idea that is just as relevant today, “the community foundation may be a catalyst to convince disparate > Continue Reading
+One of the earliest GTCF annual reports, in 1983, put forth an idea that is just as relevant today, “the community foundation may be a catalyst to convince disparate groups to work together towards a common objective.
+Thus, over the years, a community foundation becomes a collection of many stories.
+Each tells how people > Continue Reading

 Oct